-- Sees challenges as an opportunity
+- Are a strong strategic thinker – sees challenges as an opportunity

 - Like to take initiative, be pro-active and make things happen

-- Extremely passionate about non-profit organizations, and in particular about serving kids and families
+- Extremely passionate about non-profit organizations, and in particular about serving kids

 - Experience in a small environment and wearing many hats is beneficial

+BB4CK offers a competitive compensation package along with professional development opportunities for innovation and professional growth.
+Salary will be commensurate with level of experience.
 If you are looking for a purpose driven and compelling place to work, please email your cover letter and resume to firstname.lastname@example.org by May 22, 2019.

 This position will remain open until a suitable candidate is found.
 We thank all applicants for their interest in BB4CK, however only those under consideration will be contacted.